TheAxnJaxn/Javascript/README.md

 towers:

  - open towers/html/towers.html in a browser to play Towers of Hanoi

-varietyOfExercises.js:

-(iterative, recursive, monkey patching, standalone functions)
- - myUniq: returns array of unique elements.
- - twoSum
- - myTranspose
- - myEach
- - myMap: must use your myEach function; use a closure.
+tictactoe.js:

+ - Javascript Tic Tac Toe game (Note: incomplete)

+arrayExercises.js:

+ - myEach: takes a callback function, calls that function on every element of the array, and then returns the original array.
+ - myMap: returns a new array with the results of running the called block once for each element.
+Must use myEach function.
- - myInject: take a function; start the accumulator variable with the first value.
+ - myReduce: applies a function against an accumulator and each value of the array to reduce it to a single value.
+Takes a function; start the accumulator variable with the first value.
+ - myUniq: returns new array of unique elements, in the order in which they first appeared.
+Must use myEach.
+ - twoSum: finds all pairs of positions where the elements at those positions sum to zero.
+ - myTranspose: called on a square matrix (two-dimensional grid of numbers), converts between the row-oriented and column-oriented representations of that matrix.

+iterationAndRecursionExercises.js:

  - bubbleSort: can modify the original array.
  - mySubstrings
  - range